Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 The Best 2-Burner Gas Grills for 2021

-Here is my list of the 15 best 2-burner gas grill reviews for 2021.
-I’ll start with the 3 best overall choices, then go into reviews for the best options for different needs.
+Here is my list of the 15 best 2-burner gas grill options in the U.S., Canada, and the U.K. I’ll start with the 3 best overall choices, then go into reviews for the best options for different needs.

 The Char-Broil Performance 300 2-Burner Gas Grill delivers 24,000 BTUs of heat across 300 square inches of cooking surface, enough space for about 6 burgers.
 The grates are made from porcelain-coated cast iron, which eases cleanup and sticking, and virtually eliminates rust.